chopyy/dtuchsch.github.io/about.md

 # Daily Work

 I work as a software development engineer in the area of AUTOSAR Adaptive for Vector Informatik GmbH, Germany.
-I'm passionate about programming - programming in C++ and C in particular, control engineering, digital signal processing, embedded and real-time systems.
+I'm passionate about  automotive systems engineering, functional safety, programming (programming in C++ and C in particular), control engineering, digital signal processing, embedded and real-time systems.

 Being open-minded, innovative, creative during design and implementation phase is important to me.
-At the same time of being creative, i think it's mandatory to rely on proven-in-use concepts, standards and tools to get things done.
+At the same time of being creative, I think it's mandatory to rely on proven-in-use concepts, standards and tools to get things done.

 # Education

+* Master of Engineering (MEng) in mechatronics
-I have a MEng in mechatronics and a BSc degree in drive systems and mechatronics.
+* Bachelor of Science (BSc) degree in drive systems and mechatronics

 # Publications

+During my time as a research engineer in the area of human-robot collaboration I had the chance to be one of the authors of three papers.

 * Daniel Tuchscherer and Frank Tränkle.
 "A Multi-Platform Modern C++ Framework for Safety-Critical Embedded Software."
 In Proceedings of the Embedded World Conference 2018.
 * Daniel Tuchscherer, Alexander Weibert, and Frank Tränkle.
 2016.
 "Modern C++ as a Modeling Language for Automated Driving and Human-Robot Collaboration."
 In Proceedings of the ACM/IEEE 19th International Conference on Model Driven Engineering Languages and Systems (MODELS '16).
 ACM, New York, NY, USA, 136-142.
 DOI: http://dx.doi.org/10.1145/2976767.2976772